MicrosoftDocs/OfficeDocs-Support/SharePoint/OneDrive/administration/error-0x8004de40-in-onedrive.md

 Make sure that you carefully review information about [TLS deprecation](/microsoft-365/compliance/tls-1.0-and-1.1-deprecation-for-office-365).
 That change might also cause this error.

+If the device is connected to the internet and TLS has been updated, continue to the following steps based on the version of Windows that the device is running.

+### Windows 10
+Ensure Supported Cipher Suites are enabled.

  > [!NOTE]
  > Even after you upgrade to TLS 1.2, it's important to make sure that the cipher suites settings match Azure Front Door requirements, because Microsoft 365 and Azure Front Door provide slightly different support for cipher suites.
 >